Skip to main content

 info

-For the Compute Orchestration private preview, the default shared cluster is available only for deploying out-of-the-box or custom-trained models on our platform.
+For the Compute Orchestration Public Preview, the default shared cluster is available only for deploying out-of-the-box or custom-trained models on our platform.
 If you want to use dedicated compute instances, you need to upload your models to our platform via the Python SDK.

 How to Create a Cluster